apache/mxnet/doc/python/python_guide.md

 * [KVStore](#distributed-key-value-store) easy the data synchronization between multi-GPUs and multi-machines.

-## NDArray: Numpy style tensor computations on CPU/GPU
+## NDArray: Numpy style tensor computations on CPUs and GPUs

 `NDArray` is the basic operation unit in MXNet for matrix and tensor computations.
 It is similar to `numpy.ndarray`, but with two additional